Erika Homann, Ph.D. — Director of Adult Program

 ACAPP is a one- to three-year certificate-granting program, designed to improve therapists’ clinical skills and to demonstrate the usefulness of applying contemporary analytic thinking in a wide variety of situations.
 ACAPP welcomes social workers, psychologists (including interns), psychiatrists (including residents), psychiatric nurses, and other qualified professionals.
 This program may also be of interest to non-mental health professionals who wish to apply the psychodynamic perspective to their own field of work.

 The ACAPP curriculum integrates theory with technique to explore how people think, make choices, adapt to inner conflicts, and relate to others.
 Courses are taught through the lens of multiple psychoanalytic perspectives with an eye towards treatment implications and application.
-There are four sequences of classes: the Developmental Sequence, the Assessment and Beginning Treatment Sequence, the Adult Topics Sequence and the Child Topics Sequence.
-Rather than taking the entire ACAPP program, students can elect to take as a one-year, stand-alone program just the Developmental or the Assessment and Beginning Treatment sequence of classes on a stand-alone basis.
-There are two tracks: the Adult Track and the Child Track, which differ in the sequences taken.
+There are four sequences of classes, the Developmental Sequence, the Assessment and Beginning Treatment Sequence, the Adult Topics Sequence and the Child Topics Sequence.

 The Developmental Sequence studies the continuities and discontinuities of developmental transitions that organize an individual’s character and personality structure.

 The Assessment and Beginning Treatment Sequence provides an in-depth study of psychodynamic assessment and diagnosis and their importance in early therapeutic work.
 The complexities of the treatment relationship and how to engage the collaboration and curiosity of the patient are explored in a continuous case conference with the second year class.
 Each course attempts to address current controversies and includes rich clinical material.